Skip to main content

 Step 4: Authenticate with Your Management Account

-The wizard displays a Prowler External ID — auto-generated and unique to your tenant.
+The wizard displays a Prowler External ID at the top — auto-generated and unique to your tenant.
 Click the copy icon to copy it.
-If you haven’t already configured the trust policy on your management account role (Step 1), do so now using this External ID.
+You will need this External ID for both the management account Stack and the member accounts StackSet.

-Paste the Role ARN of the management account role you created in Step 1 into the Role ARN field.
+Paste the Role ARN of the management account role you created in Step 1 into the Management Account Role ARN field.
 The ARN follows this format:

 For example: arn:aws:iam::123456789012:role/ProwlerScan